-To make the peg hooks predrill a hole in one end of the 4″ dowel then use wood glue and screw in the wood knobs until snug.
+To make the peg hooks predrill a hole in one end of the 4″ long dowel then use wood glue and screw in the wood knobs until snug.

-I stained this stocking post using Minwax Early American and then sealed with Minwax Wipe-On Polyureathane in satin finish.
+Finally to finish I stained this stocking post using Minwax Early American and then sealed with Minwax Wipe-On Polyureathane in satin finish.

-The sign is hung using jute rope stapled to the back with a small nail in the post just below the finial.
+Then paint the red and white stripes using acrylic craft paint.
+Once dry add a thin green border to finish it off.
+Lastly the chalkboard sign is hung using jute rope stapled to the back with a small nail in the post just below the finial.

 Disclaimer: The Home Depot partners with bloggers such as me for DIH Workshop program.
 As part of this program, I received compensation for my time.
 The Home Depot believes that consumers and bloggers are to form their own opinions and share them in their own words.
 The Home Depot’s policies align with WOMMA Ethics Code, FTC guidelines and social media engagement recommendations.